 This is ideal for heating a 6ft x 6ft greenhouse.
 It delivers continuous burning and will help your plants remain super warm despite the chill.

 Like other paraffin heaters, it’s cheaper and very easy to use.
-Remember you can place it where you feel it will serve best.

 This is another functional economical anti-frost heater for small greenhouses.
 Since it’s so light, you can place it at any preferred spot to maximize results.

-Compost is one of our best friends as gardeners
+Compost is one important input for gardeners

 Beyond nourishing your plantation with essential nutrients, compost has another major advantage: heat